pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

     ![Click Create endpoint](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-endpoint.png)

 4. In this example, click **Select RDS DB instance** and then select the source RDS instance.
-If the source database is a self-built MySQL, you can skip this step and fill in the information in the following steps.
+If the source database is a self-hosted MySQL, you can skip this step and fill in the information in the following steps.

     ![Select RDS DB instance](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-select-rds.png)